Blazing Saddles, the Quest for a Huge Black Bear

 I’d like to say that it ended with a hero shot of me and my bow and a huge black bear named Toad… but it didn’t.
 It did end with a BANG! though.

 So, our hunters passed up bear after bear in their quest for Toad and Blondie.
 Neither of whom showed up for the party.
 On the last day of the season we didn’t have any hunters, so I hunted Toad’s favorite bait.
 He did come in, but it was after shooting hours.
 I sat in the stand watching him in the moonlight for a long time… drooling.
 The next two seasons were more of the same and he began to become a legend.
-Our hunters all left with nice bears, but not THE bear.
+Our hunters all left with nice bears, and a story of adventure and high water creek crossings, but not THE bear.

 In 2007 we purchased a new hunting area in the Frank Church Wilderness and I knew that my chance to get this great bear was coming to an end, so I set out with a vengeance and hunted hard.
 I only put out one bait, but it was in a better area with thicker cover and much harder to get to.
 This would give him fewer choices and I hoped that he would feel more comfortable in the thicker cover and come in during the shooting hours.
 I hunted hard and I passed on a bunch of nice bears.
 Big ones, blonde ones, chocolate ones, red ones and even one that I called “frosted chocolate”.
 The last night of the season I shot a small bear.